rrbhushan/cse-15l-lab-reports/Lab1.md

 ![Image](/lab1images/l1ls2.png)

 The working directory upon using this command was `/home/lecture1`.
-After running the `ls` command with a directory `messages` as an argument,
+After running the `ls` command with a directory `messages/` as an argument, it listed all the files present within the directory `/home/lecture1/messages`, showing all the .txt files present.
+This is intended behavior as another property of the `ls` command is when you provide a directory as an argument, it will list all the contents within that directory.

 ***